Romney retirement sets off Utah GOP scramble

 “This is going to be a blockbuster Republican primary election,” said Damon Cann, head of Utah State University’s department of political science.
 “No doubt about it.
 We don’t see a lot of open Senate seats in Utah.”

-Romney is a political legend in Utah, and if he’d run for reelection, he would have started out as the favorite.
+Romney is a political legend in Utah, and had he run for reelection, he would have started out as the favorite.

 Yet his exit also may be a sign of the changing times in the state, the country and the Republican Party itself.